Do you have a hidden nutrient deficiency? It may not be so hidden. Just take a look at your face to find out!

 Has your hair felt extra dry and brittle lately?
 Have you noticed a large amount of dandruff on your scalp?
 These could be signs that you’re lacking Biotin or Vitamin B7.
 A biotin deficiency can also be the result of using antibiotics.
 Also, hair loss occurs with a nutrient deficiency, like low Vitamin E levels.
 (5, 6)

 Eat this: Nuts, especially walnuts, sunflower seeds, green peas, legumes, and mushrooms – and even avocados!

 4. Pale Lips

 Pale lips can be a sign that you’re lacking in iron.
-In fact, iron deficiency is the most common nutritional deficiency in the U.S., according to the Centers for Disease Control (CDC).
+In fact, iron deficiency is the most common nutritional deficiencies in the U.S., according to the Centers for Disease Control (CDC).
 Many people know about iron-deficient anemia, but any fatigue could be a sign that your body needs more iron.
+(7)

 Eat this: Spirulina, lentils, dark chocolate (Cacao!), spinach and other dark green leafy vegetables, and raisins.

 5. Bleeding Gums

 If your gums have been bleeding lately, it could indicate a lack of Vitamin C in your body.
 We take Vitamin C to fend off the common cold, but Vitamin C deficiency will lead to more than sniffles: bleeding gums, swollen joints, and nosebleeds to name a few.
 Keep in mind that we don’t make or store vitamin C, so you have to get plenty in your diet every day!
 (8)

 Eat this: Guava, red peppers, kiwi fruit, broccoli, strawberries, and rose hips.

 1. Office of Dietary Supplements – Vitamin A deficiency